GriffinDavidson/CodePath-CalcTip/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added basic auto-layout constraints to prevent UI elements overlapping or being cut-off of the screen

 ## Video Walkthrough